captainbrosset/tocex/README.md

 You can open two different browsers side-by-side, and independently **Refresh** each browser to update the WebToc display.

-To use WebToc to compare multiple pages simultaneously:
+To use WebToc to compare multiple webpages simultaneously:

 1. Open multiple different browsers, such as: